iluvjava/numb_meth/README.md

     - Everything has been implemented.
 The evaluation of the the polynomials is using nested multiplications which allows evaluations of the polynomials at the points, factoring the polynomials for roots finding, and evaluating its taylor coefficients at the point being evaluated.
 - ### faithful_newton.py
     1. Find all roots and their multiplicity for any given polynomials.
-    2. Label the roots with integers.
+    2. Label the roots with integers (An representative).
     3. Perform faithful Newton Raphson iterations and identify which roots it's converging too.
     4. Identify bad initial guess that leads to numerical errors.
     5. Keep tracks of the number of iterations too.